top of page

 The verb 'combine' has its etymology rooted in Latin and Old French.
 It stems from the Latin word 'combinare,' where 'com' signifies 'together,' and 'binus' means 'two by two' or 'in pairs.'
 This Latin origin conveys the idea of bringing things together in pairs or pairs.
 In Old French, 'combiner' retained a similar sense of uniting things.
 Over time, the word 'combine' found its way into English, preserving the concept of merging or uniting multiple elements, entities, or factors to form a unified whole.
 'Combine' underscores the act of blending diverse components, often for the purpose of achieving synergy or creating a more potent or integrated result, and its etymology reflects the collaborative and cooperative aspect of such unification.

-Find the meaning of combine
+Find the correct meaning of the verb combine:

 Try Again!